tarsil/django-messages-drf/README.md

 ## About Django Messages DRF

-Django Messages DRF is an alternative of pinax-messages but using Django Rest Framework making it easier to integrate with your existing project.
+Django Messages DRF is an alternative and based on pinax-messages but using Django Rest Framework by making it easier to integrate with your existing project.

-Django Messages DRF is based on pinax-messages but applying DRF.

 A special thanks to pinax for inspiring me to do this and use some ideas.